lzqsd/SingleImageShapeAndSVBRDF/README.md

 ```
 python test.py --cuda
 ```
-which should you give your same performance as you tested each level of cascade separately.
+which should give you the same performance as you tested each level of cascade separately.

 ## Other codes
 We also include codes to get some other results in the paper.
 To count the energy distribution of the first, second and third bounce (Fig 3 in the paper), run